What is a Butterfly Valve?

 How does a lug-style butterfly valve work?

 A butterfly valve with lugs is a quarter-turn valve.
-This indicates that the valve disc rotates a quarter turn to turn on or close the fluid stream.
-The handle must be rotated 90 degrees counterclockwise for a quarter turn to access a butterfly valve with lugs.
+This indicates the valve disc rotates a quarter turn to turn on or close the fluid stream.
+To access a butterfly valve with lugs, the handle must be rotated 90 degrees counterclockwise for a quarter turn.
 The torque imparted to the handle through the valve stem is transmitted to the valve disc.
 This turning causes the valve’s disc to rotate and become parallel to the direction of fluid flow.
 This condition leaves the valve open, permitting fluid to pass through.

 How Does the Wafer Style Butterfly Work?